Ultimate Business Intelligence Guide for CEOs by a CEO in 2026 + Reddit Comments

 - DAX debt

-- Model sprawl
+- model sprawl

-- Sharing and licensing quirks
+- sharing quirks

-“You gotta be really careful.
+You gotta be really careful.
 You can solve today's problems with PowerBI, but this can easily snowball to technical debt, solving things quickly today will make issues tomorrow.
-Each model becomes its own bird's nest to untangle if some metric or underlying application changes.”
+Each model becomes its own bird's nest to untangle if some metric or underlying application changes.

-“If your tables change often then you probably need an abstraction layer like ‘Views’... avoid using dax or power query if you can.
-Powerbi is slow when working with large data sets.”
+If your tables change often then you probably need an abstraction layer like “Views” that would make it easier to manage changes.
+Have PowerBI read from the views instead of directly from the tables... avoid using dax or power query if you can.
+Powerbi is slow when working with large data sets.

 "AI is killing Power BI and Tableau"... no it's not.
 No one wants your boutique custom dashboard interface.
 They want something reliable, with data refreshes that work, that they can share with colleagues, that have admin, viewing, and collaboration features.